 If possible, try to assess your options when you feel that things are going well.
 You might find it easier to know where to get help if you start having difficulty coping.

-This information was published on 19 November 2020.
+This information was last updated on 5 January 2020.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.